wutka/scheml/DESIGN.md

 While Scheml doesn't necessarily use as many of Java's functional features, it certainly demonstrates the concepts of functional programming in that it is a language with first-class functions.
-The only side-effects that functions are allows to have is I/O either to/from the user or to/from files.
+The only side-effects that functions are allowed to have is I/O either to/from the user or to/from files.
 There is no mutable state within the language.

 ## Basic Flow